endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras-and-interpreters.md

     - e.g. the @scaladoc[`endpoints.algebra.Urls`](endpoints.algebra.Urls) trait defines
       an algebra for describing URLs.
 - algebras’ dependencies can be found in their super types ;
-- interpreters are traits that have the same name of the algebra they implement (they can be found by looking at the “known subclasses” of an algebra, in the Scaladoc) ;
+- interpreters are traits that have the same name as the algebra they implement (they can be found by looking at the “known subclasses” of an algebra, in the Scaladoc) ;
     - e.g. the @scaladoc[`endpoints.play.client.Urls`](endpoints.play.client.Urls) trait